grafana/loki/README.md

 If you get a high number of `unexpected_entries` you may not be waiting long enough and should increase `-wait` from 60s to something larger.

+__Be cognizant__ of the relationship between `pruneinterval` and the `interval`.
+For example, with an interval of 10ms (100 logs per second) and a prune interval of 60s, you will write 6000 logs per minute, if those logs were not received over the websocket, the canary will attempt to query loki directly to see if they are completely lost.  __However__ the query return is limited to 1000 results so you will not be able to return all the logs even if they did make it to Loki.

+__Likewise__, if you lower the `pruneinterval` you risk causing a denial of service attack as all your canaries attempt to query for missing logs at whatever your `pruneinterval` is defined at.

 All options:

 ```nohighlight